mafshin/dotnet-core-api-grpc-rest/README.md

 | REST |  323 |
 | gRPC |  142 (**0.43x**)|

-Grpc uses binary protocol for data transfer so response is nearly half the length of REST response in our sample.
+gRPC uses binary protocol for data transfer so response is nearly half the length of REST response in our sample.

 ## Performance Comparison (Client)